andersonmmi/BookLocal/README.md

 Dev merges pull requests from other branches.

+proofOfConcept branch has files copied from that repo.

 Rearrange is to experiment with changing the content and order of the whitepaper.

 Max width is set in index.css.
 Comment out to work on responsive issues.